psychemedia/finn-resources/src/how-oisin-named.md

 "You do not know me indeed," she replied.

-"It is the more wonderful," he c(mtinued gently, "for I should know every person that is here.
-What do you require frcnn me?"
+"It is the more wonderful," he continued gently, "for I should know every person that is here.
+What do you require from me?"

 "I beg your protection, royal captain."